 These include things like employee wages, salaries, and benefits.
 When a business is struggling financially, the first method they’ll use to reduce costs is to layoff employees.

-Start paying more attention to minimum wage increases. it’s likely the price of your morning coffee is gonna increase along with it.
+Start paying more attention to minimum wage increases.
+The price of your morning coffee is likely going to increase along with it.

 Red Flag: Good Debt vs Bad Debt

-Debt is one of those oddball liabilities that is sometimes misunderstood.
+Debt is one of those misunderstood liabilities.
 It’s true that some debt isn’t bad and can actually be healthy for a business if utilized well.
 Companies take on debt all the time; it helps them raise capital so that they can expand.

 One company that has a lot of corporate debt as of 2020 is Apple.
-Apple has a total debt of about $118 billion.
-To put that into perspective, Mcdonald’s has a total market cap of $138 billion.
-Apple almost has enough debt to be worth the same as the entirety of McDonald’s, I know it’s crazy.
+Their total debt is about $118 billion.
+To put that into perspective, McDonald’s’ has a total market cap of $138 billion.
+Apple almost has enough of it to be worth the same as the entirety of McDonald’s; I know it’s crazy.

-But isn’t this bad? how can a business have so much debt yet still be so successful?
+But is that bad?
+How can a business have so much debt yet still be so successful?
 Well, Apple does indeed have a ton of debt, but let’s look at their other numbers.

 Their total market cap surpasses $1 trillion, making it one of the most valuable companies in the world.
 Yet, their annual net income is around $50 billion, which is about $50 billion shy from their total debt.